 Electrolytic capacitors have one long and one short leg and are polarized, meaning that they need to be connected within a circuit so that the positive electricity flows in through the positive leg.

-While the thru-hole capacitors are unlikely to fall out of fashion in the near future, circuitry is shrinking at a rapid pace and capacitors along with the other components.
+While the thru-hole capacitors are unlikely to fall out of fashion in the near future, circuitry is shrinking at a rapid pace.
+The capacitors (and other components) used in most contemporary circuit boards are what are known as surface mount devices (SMDs).
 On this Flora circuit board (pictured below and placed next to a quarter for comparison), the surface mount devices are the size of Washington's eye.